Amalfi Coast and Capri Island Walking Tour Write a review

 Today we meet at 8.30 and have a morning transfer to Pompeii for a guided visit of this outstanding archaeological site.
 In 79 AD, a massive eruption at nearby Mt.
 Vesuvius buried the city under a 6-meter blanket of ash and rock.
 Due to its fine state of preservation, the excavations now give us an extraordinarily real image of daily life in a Roman city.
 We spend a half day visiting the site with a specialized guide, seeing the villas, temples, theaters and markets that once bustled with life in ancient times.
 We then transfer to a winery on the fertile slopes of Vesuvius, where Gaetano will welcome us to his family estate and give us a visit of the winery, a tasting, and then lunch.
 We then continue on to Minori village and our hotel, the Palazzo Vingius, a family-run three-star hotel with gorgeous views over the sea.
 In the evening we meet for an aperitivo before dinner at a local restaurant.
 Overnight Minori.
 Breakfast, lunch, dinner and hotel included.

 After breakfast on the terrace, we begin our hike into the mountains overlooking the shimmering Mediterranean with breathtaking views of the coastal villages below.
-We hike out of Minori up steps that lead through the lemon groves, and eventually stop at the Convent of San Nicola for a picnic lunch.
+We hike out of Minori up steps that lead us along the famous path of the lemons through the lemon groves and into ancient hamlets perched above the sea and eventually stop at the Convent of San Nicola for a picnic lunch.
 Afterwards, we descend into Minori for an optional visit of a remarkable Roman villa (from the 1st century AD) nestled in the heart of this maritime village.
 Dinner tonight is at the lovely agriturismo Villa Maria.
 Overnight Minori.
 Breakfast, dinner and hotel included.

 After a short transfer to nearby Campidoglio, we hike under the beautiful cliffs of Punta d'Aglio and then head down through the beautiful Valle delle Ferriere.
 The trail passes by the eerie ruins of what were once thriving water mills.
 We eventually reach the village of Pogerola where we have a light lunch and then take a flight of steps down into the town of Amalfi, where you'll have some free time to explore, or even go to the beach for a swim.
 Take a local bus back to the hotel and then you’re free to dine where you like tonight.
 Overnight Ravello.
 Breakfast and hotel included.
 Dinner not included.

 A short ferry ride this morning takes you to the delightful island of Capri.
 From Marina Grande you take a funicular up to the charming Piazzeta di Capri, then a thrilling bus ride along the precipitous road to the village of Anacapri, and finally a chair-lift takes you to the top of Monte Solaro, the highest point on the island.
 At 600 m (1900 ft.) above sea level you have a breathtaking view over the island and back towards the mountainous coastline.
 From here you have a 2.5 hour walk that takes you back to Capri along a panoramic path, the "Sentiero del Passetiello."
-The walk takes you to the Villa Jovis, which was the “retirement villa” of Tiberius, one of the Roman Empire's most powerful rulers.
+The walk takes you back into the charming town of Capri where you can visit the popular piazzeta or have a lemon granita with your guide before catching the ferry back into Positano.
 Return to the mainland we have time to relax before enjoying a lovely dinner in a small, local trattoria on the beach.
 Your hotel for the last two nights is Villa Maria Pia.
 Overnight Praiano.
 Breakfast, dinner and hotel included.

 Today we take you to Positano via the spectacular "Sentiero degli Dei" - Path of the Gods.
 This wonderful four-hour hike takes you through stands of cypress forest, fields of wildflowers, and past ancient stone dwellings.
 Traverse the coastal mountains on trails which offer breathtaking views of the sparkling coastline stretching out far beneath you.
 At the village of Nocelle you continue into a deep gorge with imposing limestone walls, and emerge at the quaint village of Montepertuso.
 From there you head down old staircases through olive groves and vineyards to world-famous Positano, considered to be the most beautiful town on the Amalfi coast.
 We go back to Praiano by private boat.
-Tonight we are invited into the house of Angela and Catello (a professional chef), who show you how to prepare local dishes using fresh ingredients from their garden.
-Drink a toast to a great tour, and new friends.
+We enjoy a lovely farewell dinner and drink a toast to a great tour, and new friends.
 Overnight Praiano.
 Breakfast, dinner and hotel included.

 Departure: We leave at 9:00 a.m. for the Naples train station, arriving around 10:30.
 Breakfast included.